- European elderberry; black elder; black elderberry

 For Healthcare Professionals

-Case Report: Eleven people experienced nausea and vomiting, eight of whom had acute GI and neurologic symptoms after ingesting an elderberry juice made from raw elderberries, leaves, and branches.
+- Eleven people experienced nausea and vomiting, eight of whom had acute GI and neurologic symptoms after ingesting an elderberry juice made from raw elderberries, leaves, and branches.
 Other symptoms included dizziness and numbness and one person who had consumed the most juice was hospitalized (23).

 Antidiabetic drugs: Elderberry has hypoglycemic activity and may have additive effects with antidiabetic drugs (6).
 Clinical relevance has yet to be determined.

 Diuretics: Elderberry promotes urination and may have additive effects with diuretics (26).
 Clinical relevance has yet to be determined.

 Laxatives: Elderberry was reported to have laxative effects in clinical studies, and can therefore, have additive effects (4) (24).